The Leeds BookML guide

 \usepackage[imagescale=2.5]{bookml/bookml}

+Please note that images are now resized so that the text within the images has roughly the same sizes as the surrounding page.
+The option imagescale will eventually disappear.
 For images converted by , starting with 0.8.7, you can try the following experimental and undocumented options:

 \usepackage[dpi=192,magnify=2,upsample=3,zoomout=2]{latexml}